My Journey into Model Making: Lighting Up the Star Trek Enterprise

 Building

-Next, I drilled tiny holes where the windows were supposed to be using a 0.3 mm drill bit.
-This painstaking task resulted in about 380 “windows” for the ship (and many, many broken drills).
-I used six cables in total, each consisting of 64 strands.
-I also used 3mm and 5mm fibers, such as the row of four yellow lights at the front of the ship, which was not part of the original model but a creative addition.
+Next, I drilled tiny holes for windows using a 0.3 mm bit.
+About 380 “windows” total (and many broken drills).
+I used six cables with 64 strands each, plus 3mm and 5mm fibers.
+The row of four yellow lights at the front was my own addition, not part of the original model.

-The lighting setup involved a mix of green, red, yellow, and blue LEDs with various blinking and fade-in/fade-out effects.
-Given that this was my first foray into soldering and circuits, the electronics were quite rudimentary.
-I achieved some effects using simple resistors and 555 timers (today, I would just use Arduino).
-The entire system was powered by three AA batteries or a USB connector.
+The lighting uses green, red, yellow, and blue LEDs with blinking and fade effects.
+Since this was my first time soldering, the electronics were basic - simple resistors and 555 timers (today I'd use Arduino).
+Powered by three AA batteries or USB.

 Finished

-This project was a significant learning experience for me.
-It combined my love for Star Trek with a new hobby.
+This project combined my love for Star Trek with a new hobby.

 Enterprise D

-With gained experience, I built the same year a larger model, disassembling this model.
+With some experience under my belt, I built a larger model the same year by disassembling this model.
 This one has 2x more LEDs and fibers.

 Building

-Again, the electronics work is pretty crude and amateur.
+The electronics work is still pretty crude and amateur.